upstream-se/guidebook-draft/docs/how-to-read-this-guidebook.md

 > This page defines the reading and navigation principles of the guidebook.

-This guidebook is not intended to be read linearly.
+This guidebook is not intended to be read as a linear narrative.

-It is a structured reference for reasoning about the governance and evolution of software systems.
+It is a structured reference designed to support disciplined reasoning about the governance and evolution of long-lived software systems.
+Its organization reflects the architecture of the discipline it presents, rather than a sequential exposition.

-Different readers will engage with different parts depending on their role, intent, and level of familiarity.
-This page establishes the interpretive framework for using the guidebook correctly.

----
+Not all content in the guidebook carries the same normative force.
+Some sections define what is considered valid within the discipline, while others provide guidance, context, or supporting material.
+Understanding these distinctions is essential for interpreting the guidebook correctly.

+Readers may enter the guidebook from different points depending on their role, objectives, and familiarity with the subject.
+Concepts are refined progressively, and sections are meant to be revisited as understanding deepens.

+This page explains how to interpret the structure of the guidebook, how to distinguish between different types of content, and how to navigate it effectively.

 ## 1. Purpose and reading posture

-The guidebook is designed as a disciplined reference, not as a narrative exposition.

-It supports:

-- Selective consultation
-- Iterative refinement of understanding
-- Role-dependent entry points

-Readers are expected to move between sections, revisit definitions, and use concepts as stable anchors for reasoning.

-Linear reading is possible but not assumed.

----
+The guidebook presents Upstream Software Engineering as the discipline concerned with the governance of the intent of long-lived software systems.
+It articulates the constructs used to express that intent on the scope and structural decisions and constraints within which the system is framed, and the transformation patterns that operate over it.

+The guidebook contains a normative core.
+Certain elements are defined as valid within the discipline, and these definitions are constitutive of adherence to it.
+Compliance is therefore conceptually checkable.
+At the same time, the guidebook is not issued by a formal standards body and does not derive its authority from institutional regulation, but from the internal coherence and explicit structure of the discipline it presents.

+The guidebook is not a cookbook that provides predefined recipes for recurring situations, nor a playbook that enumerates prescribed moves to be executed in sequence, nor a handbook that documents operational procedures for routine execution.
+It does not define a single mandatory workflow to be applied uniformly across contexts.
+Instead, it integrates normative foundations with structured recommendations, maintaining a clear distinction between what is required for validity and what is suggested as a way of working.

+Accordingly, the guidebook is intended to support disciplined judgment rather than mechanical execution.
+It should be consulted selectively, its definitions revisited when needed, and its distinctions used to guide reasoning and decision-making in concrete contexts.

-## 2. Two complementary structures
+## Two complementary artifacts

-The initiative comprises two complementary but distinct structures:
+The initiative comprises two complementary but distinct artifacts: the Guidebook and the Guidebook Contributors Guide.

-- **The guidebook** — the exposition of the discipline of Upstream Software Engineering.
-- **The guidebook governance framework** — the rules, procedures, and criteria that govern how the guidebook itself is maintained and evolved.

-This page concerns the guidebook as read by practitioners, researchers, and decision-makers.

-The governance framework is relevant to contributors and editors.
-Its purpose is to ensure conceptual coherence, stability, and controlled evolution.

----
+The Guidebook presents the discipline of Upstream Software Engineering.
+It defines its constructs, normative core, and recommended ways of working.
+It is addressed to practitioners, architects, researchers, and decision-makers who engage with the discipline.

+The Guidebook Contributors Guide defines how the Guidebook itself is constructed, reviewed, versioned, and evolved.
+It specifies the structural, editorial, and lifecycle rules that govern contributions and changes.
+It is addressed to those who maintain and develop the Guidebook as an intellectual artifact.
+Reading the Guidebook Contributors Guide is not required to understand, adhere to, or enact the discipline; it is relevant only to those participating in the Guidebook’s maintenance and evolution.

+This page is intended for readers engaging with the discipline through the guidebook.

+↗ See [Guidebook Contributors Guide](../meta/) for the procedural and structural rules governing the construction and evolution of the guidebook.

-## 3. Conceptual architecture
+## Conceptual architecture

-The structure of the guidebook reflects the conceptual architecture of the discipline.
+The guidebook encodes a structured conceptual articulation of the discipline.
+Its hierarchy is not merely expository; it reflects normative relationships of containment and specialization between concepts.

-Concepts are introduced at higher levels of abstraction and refined progressively.
-Subsections clarify, specialize, or operationalize parent concepts.

-The organization is therefore not editorial convenience.
-It encodes the decomposition of the discipline into coherent conceptual areas.

-Cross-references indicate conceptual relationships.
-They do not necessarily imply containment or hierarchy.

-Reading the guidebook means traversing a conceptual structure.

----
+Parent pages introduce broader conceptual domains.
+Child pages refine or specialize those domains by adding constraints, distinctions, or structured elaboration.
+Pages at the same hierarchical level represent alternative refinements within a shared conceptual scope.
+The hierarchy therefore expresses how concepts relate to one another within the articulated system of the guidebook.

+Not all conceptual relationships are hierarchical.
+Some pages clarify, expand, or complement others without constituting specialization.
+These relationships are expressed through cross-references rather than structural containment.

+Navigation arrows signal these relationships.
+Downward arrows indicate refinement; upward arrows indicate return to a broader conceptual domain; horizontal arrows indicate movement across related refinements; diagonal arrows indicate contextual or complementary references.
+These symbols are part of the guidebook’s structural language and assist readers in interpreting conceptual relationships across pages.

 ## 4. Normativity and compliance